Shahril Ishak: International career

-He played a major role in the victory in the Tiger Cup in 2005 and also the ASEAN Football Championship in 2007.
-He was also part of the 2005 SEA Games squad and the 2006 Asian Games.

-He was part of the Singapore Under-23 team that took part in the 2007 Southeast Asian Games in Korat, Thailand that won a bronze medal.
+He played a major role in the victory in the 2004 AFF Championship and also the 2007 AFF Championship, He was also part of the 2005 SEA Games squad and the 2006 Asian Games.He was part of the Singapore Under-23 team that took part in the 2007 Southeast Asian Games in Korat, Thailand that won a bronze medal.

 Capped for Singapore at senior, U23, U18 and U16 levels.

 In August 2010 Shahril was revealed as the new captain of the national team, and led the Lions for the AFF Suzuki Cup in December.

 On 24 February 2011, Shahrill Ishak converted a penalty into a goal in a 2–2 draw against Azerbaijan national football team.

 Shahril is an inductee of the FIFA Century Club.

 As captain, he was instrumental in Singapore's 2012 AFF Championship win, scoring 4 goals in 7 appearances to help the Lions win their 4th title.